gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 A _latch_ or _flip-flop_ (a.k.a. _bistable multivibrator_) is a digital circuit which is able to store a single "bit" of information.
 They are are key component in _sequential logic_ (logic which depends not only on the present state on the inputs, but also past information).
 It has two stable states (representing a digital `1` or `0`), and they can be made to change state by manipulating digital inputs.
 Hence they are also called _bistable multivibrators_ (two stable states). **Latches and flip-flops form the basic storage element in sequential logic**.
 This page assumes a working knowledge of digital gates such as AND gates, OR gates, e.t.c.
 See the [Gates page](/electronics/circuit-design/digital-logic/gates/) if you want to get up to speed on those first!

-The typical distinction between latch and a flip-flop is:
+There is a lot of debate on what constitutes a latch vs. a flip-flop.
+We will adhere to the following definition:

-* Latches are not provided a clock-signal, and they act immediately when their inputs change.
-Latches are said to be _asynchronous_.
+* Latches are either completely  _asynchronous_ and they act immediately when their inputs change, or they are _synchronous_ and provided a control signal which gates the latch so that it only acts when the control signal is a certain level (level-triggered) (the control signal called be called a clock).
+They are never edge-triggered.
-* Flip-flops are fed a clock-signal, and they store information when either the clock is at a particular level (level-triggered) or on the transition of the clock signal between states (edge-triggered).
-Flip-flops are said to be _synchronous_ or _clocked_.
+* Flip-flops are fed a clock-signal, and only act the transition of the clock signal between states (edge-triggered).
+Just like some latches, flip-flops are _synchronous_.

 There is some confusing statements made in online references to the difference between latches and flip-flops.
 Some sources say latches are level-triggered and flip-flops are edge-triggered, but then go on to present a "D-type flip-flop" schematic which is actually level-triggered (normally transparent when the clock is high) and has no edge detection circuitry.
 Other sources say latches are not provided a clock whilst flip-flops need a clock, but then go to show a SR "latch" with an enable input, which could easily be driven by a clock signal.

-Another thing not helping the confusion is that a "D latch" has an enable input (`E`).
-This could be easily fed from a clock signal and become a level-triggered flip-flop.
-So it all depends on who you ask.
-I'll try to stick to the commonly used term (either latch or flip-flop), when describing the below circuits.

 {{% tip %}}
 Latches and flip-flops can store information, but they are not typically used when one generally thinks of computer "memory", i.e. hard drives, solid-state drives or RAM.
 They use entirely different ways of storing information.
 Hard drives use magnetism to store non-volatile information, while solid-state drives and RAM use "floating gate" MOSFETs to store information.